LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Your Task
 ---------

-You will once again work with the ``techjobs`` application.
+You will once again work with the ``Tech Jobs`` application.
 This time around you'll add ORM functionality by using Spring Data.
 You will be responsible for completing the code to allow users to create new job data.

+Your final application will have the same list and search capabilities as your :ref:`Tech Jobs (MVC Edition) <tech-jobs-mvc>` but you'll need to do the work to connect the project to a database for storing user-submitted job data.

 Checkout and Review the Starter Code
 ------------------------------------

-Fork and clone the starter code from the techjobs persistent repo.
+Fork and clone the starter code from the `techjobs persistent repository <https://github.com/LaunchCodeEducation/java-web-dev-techjobs-persistent>`__.

-TODO: link to the repo
-TODO: describe what has changed from the end result of the last assignment.
+You won't be able to run your application yet.
+You'll need to complete :ref:`Part1 <tech-jobs-persistent-pt1>` before you can check out the app in the browser.
+That said, it's a good idea to get familiar with the classes and templates even before you're able to execute ``bootRun``.

 We're no longer using a csv file to load job data, instead, we'll be creating new Job objects via a user form.
 The Job data will be stored in a MySQL database that you'll setup in :ref:`Part 1 <tech-jobs-persistent-pt1>` of this assignment.